johannsdg/johannsdg.github.io/docs/johann.md

 <insert image>

-* In the given scorce entry one wants to run, select one of the following options:
+* In the given Score entry one wants to run, select one of the following options:
     * View: Displays the YAML and JSON representations of the Score file
     * Status: Displays the status of the current or last run depending on if a run in is progress
     * Launch: Runs the score file